-A guide to the most popular search engine providers and directories
+A guide to the most popular search engine providers and directories improve your chances of ranking well with Search Engine Positioning

-In the search engine list below, Search Engine Positioning provides a guide to the major search engines of the web.
+In the search engine providers list below, Search Engine Positioning provides a guide to the major search engines of the web.
 Why are these considered to be “major” search engines?
 Because they are both well known and well used, both keys to driving tons of traffic to any site.
 Including yours.

 For searchers, well known, commercially-backed search engines generally mean more dependable results.
 These search engines are more likely to be well maintained and upgraded when necessary, to keep pace with the growing web.

-Search Engine Providers – Other Search Engine Choices
+Top Search Engine Providers Choices

-The search engines below are all excellent choices to start with when searching for information.
+The search engines below are all excellent choices to start with when searching for information

-Voted three times Most Outstanding Search Engine by Search Engine Watch readers, Google has a well deserved reputation as the top choice for those searching the web.
+Voted three times Most Outstanding Search Engine Providers by Search Engine Watch readers, Google has a well deserved reputation as the top choice for those searching the web.
 The crawler-based service provides both comprehensive coverage along with great relevancy.
 It’s highly recommended as a first stop in your hunt for whatever you are looking for.

 Google provides the option to find more than web pages, however.
 Using the “tabs” on the top of the search box on the Google home page, you can easily seek out images from across the web, discussions that are taking place on Usenet newsgroups, and scan through human compiled information provided from the Open Directory